lingqime/AD-baseline/README.md

 In this study, we conducted a two-phase assessment to evaluate individuals diagnosed with Alzheimer's disease (AD).
 The first phase involved a baseline assessment on day 0, followed by a follow-up visit on day 84, three months later.

 Initially, a total of 87 individuals with AD were included in the study.
 They were stratified into three groups based on their quartile scores on the Alzheimer's Disease Assessment Scale - Cognitive Subscale (ADAS-Cog).
-The ADAS-Cog is a numerical value derived from a cognitive test that reflects the severity of cognitive impairment, with higher scores indicating greater impairment.
+The ADAS-Cog is a numerical value derived from a cognitive test that reflects the severity of cognitive impairment, **with higher scores indicating greater impairment**.

 The low group consisted of individuals with ADAS-Cog scores below 15 (N = 20), the moderate group consisted of individuals with scores between 15 and 32 (N = 45), and the high group consisted of individuals with scores equal to or greater than 32 (N = 22).